ktmud/koa-spa/README.md

 };
 ```

+If your are using something like [brunch](http://brunch.io) and Backbone.js,
-The required `app/routes.js` is your route configuration for Backbones.js:
+the `app/routes.js` required above would be your routes configuration for Backbones.js:

 ```javascript
 module.exports = function(match) {